 On the other hand when someone sees a skilled martial artist and they want to “own” that skill, they are unable to buy it.
 What they can buy is instruction from the teacher.
 In one case you pay your money and you have the art, however it isn’t truly yours.
 Just like your favorite sports team winning isn’t really your win.

 With martial arts you truly own the art because you ‘become’ the artist.
 This takes work, time, discipline, humility; everything that it takes to be an artist.
 It’s no surprise that many successful martial arts schools have poor quality students.
 It’s much easier to tell people they have skill than for them to actually earn it.

 Essentially, no matter how much you pay your teacher you can not buy martial arts skill.
 But you can earn it.
-And this is why this is the greatest art to own.
+And this is why it is the greatest art to own.
 It is yours everywhere you go.
 It can not be lost, or sold or misplaced.
-As my first teacher once told me: “Kung Fu is the most fair thing in the world.
-You get out of it exactly what you put into it.”
-So, martial artists may not be successful, or famous, but the art that we sell will be the most precious piece our customers will ever own.
+As my first teacher once told me: “Kung Fu is the most fair thing in the world; You get out of it exactly what you put into it.”
+Most martial artists may not be successful, or famous, but the art that we sell will be the most precious piece our customers will ever own.

 Thank you for reading.
 Feel free to leave a comment below.